IIIF/api/source/auth/2.0/index.md

 From the point of view of a browser-based application, Content Resources are usually loaded indirectly via browser interpretation of HTML elements, whereas IIIF API Resources are typically loaded directly by JavaScript using the `fetch` API or `XMLHttpRequest` interface.
 The [Cross Origin Resource Sharing][org-w3c-cors] (CORS) specification describes the different security rules that apply to the interactions with these types of resource. <!-- mention script-driven scenarios here? e.g., HTML Canvas, av fragment requests via hls.js and similar? -->

-This specification introduces four additional concepts:
+This specification introduces five additional concepts:

  * The __authorizing aspect__ of the request that a content provider uses to authorize a request for a Content Resource.
 This is very often a cookie used as a credential, but can be other features of the request.
  * The __access token__, a proxy for this __authorizing aspect__ that can be seen by a IIIF client, without revealing to the client what that __authorizing aspect__ is.
  * The __token service__ from which the client obtains this token.
 The client needs to present to the token service the same __authorizing aspect__ that the browser will present to the corresponding Content Resource.
- * The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the Content Resource the probe service is for.
+ * The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the resource the probe service is for.
 An access-controlled Content Resource has a probe service.
 An [image information][image30-information] document (info.json) also has a probe service, if the image responses it produces are access-controlled.
+ * The __original resource__ is the Content Resource or Image Information Document for which a probe service is declared.

 Clients obtain an __access token__ from a __token service__ and then send the __access token__ to a __probe service__.